 Randy Kochevar has expertise in marine biology and conservation, promotion of data literacy, Web development, research, and science communications.
 He brings passion for science and conservation—as well as a proven ability to make complex scientific concepts engaging and comprehensible for diverse audiences—to his R&D of innovative online educational resources for teachers, students, and the public.
 In the Oceans of Data Institute, Kochevar leads a team that is working to transform K–16 science education to support students' entry into a world of big data through instructional design, research, and strategic partnerships with education and industry leaders.
 Kochevar shares his expertise in helping scientific research programs design and implement effective educational and outreach programs at the national conferences of organizations such as the American Geophysical Union.
 Kochevar earned his BS in Biology from Colorado College and obtained his PhD in Deep-Sea Physiology from University of California-Santa Barbara.

 Jackie DeLisi brings nearly 20 years of experience in the field of education as both a researcher and a practitioner.
 Her primary research interests include understanding the intersections between school organizations, pedagogy, and students’ adoption of scientific and engineering practices.
 Her work also focuses on instrument development, including determining psychometric properties, to measure school, teacher, and student outcomes.
 DeLisi is a co-author of the report Visualizing Oceans of Data: Educational Interface Design.
-She also served as a researcher on the Ocean Tracks project.
+She also served as a researcher on the Ocean Tracks and Real World, Real Science projects.
 DeLisi earned a BA in Chemistry from New York University, an MA in Curriculum and Instruction from the University of Colorado at Denver, and an EdD in Administration, Training, and Policy Studies from Boston University."

-Joe Ippolito’s 16-year career at EDC has centered on the design and implementation of career-focused education programs.
+Joe Ippolito’s 20+ year career at EDC has centered on the design and implementation of career-focused education programs.
 He has directed several U.S. Department of Labor and U.S. Department of Justice projects that have provided comprehensive career training and support services to at-risk high school youth, out-of-school youth, and adjudicated youth and adults.
 Most recently, his work has focused on developing tools that define and help measure the performance of newly emerging occupations.
 He received a BA in Religious Studies from Duke University and an MA in Religious Studies from the Divinity School of the University of Chicago.

 Joyce Malyn-Smith is a national expert on STEM career and workforce development with a deep knowledge of how learners develop skills in formal and informal settings to prepare for productive and rewarding work life.
 She has a special interest in the innovation economy and how technology and informal learning can spark creativity and cultivate and sustain interest in STEM careers.
 She received a BS from Universidad Interamericana in Puerto Rico, an MEd from Boston State Teacher’s College, and an EdD in Bilingual Education Leadership and Career Education from Boston University, where she was a U.S. Department of Education Fellow.